yoshihiro503/ocaml_util/README.md

 ocaml_util
 ==========

-my utility module for ocaml
+A utility module for ocaml.
+Some properties of functions are proved by Coq.

 BUILD